rdz-oss/BattyBirdNET-Analyzer/README.md

 | Tadarida brasiliensis - Brazilian free-tailed bat     | `

 ## Methods and data
 The detection works by transfer learning from the bird detection network BirdNET v2.4.
 This network operates on 48000Hz and 3 second sampling intervals.
 This will not work for bats as their calls go much higher in frequency rates.
 Since the network is designed to identify bird calls it is still usefull for cross training for bat calls once the frequency range is adjusted.
-There are three realistic candidates for such frequency rates
+There are several realistic candidates for such frequency rates, including

 * 144000 Hz at 1 second intervalls - bat sound up to 72kHz considered
 * 240000 Hz at 0.6 second intervalls - bat sounds up to 120kHz considered
+* 288000 Hz at 0.5 second intervalls - bat sounds uo to 144kHz considered
 * 360000 Hz at 0.4 second intervals - bat sounds up to 180kHz considered

 All of which seem plausible enough for detecting most European and North American bat species.
 It depends on the hardware (microphones) available to you and the calls of the bat species in your area.
 The above combinations arise form the expected input to the BirdNET artificial neural network ( 144000 = 48000 * 3).
 An advantage that comes with this is that not single calls, but all calls  that occur within a second are used to identify the bat allowing for more context/correlation than many traditional bat classifiers consider.
 In general there is a trade-off between this context and the frequency range you allow for.
 The value fo BattyBirdNET is set to a compromise for cost and range of many bat species (20-72kHz).